-Orientation Track: The courses in this track cover system access, administrative processes, and gives you an overall the USAWC and DEP as a whole.
-It is designed primarily for the on-boarding process of new course directors, faculty instructors, and course evaluators.
-This track gives you an overview to get you started and point you in the right direction.
-The other tracks and courses are designed to give you more detailed education and training on specific topics.
+Orientation Track: The courses in this track cover system access, administrative processes, and gives you an overview of the USAWC and DEP as a whole.
+Designed primarily for the on-boarding process of new course directors, faculty instructors, and course evaluators.
+This track gives an overview to get started and point and individual in the right direction.
+The other tracks and courses are designed to give more detailed education and training on specific topics.
 (1 course)

 DEFACDEV 900 - New DE Faculty Orientation

 This course teaches you the administrative and important informational topics you need to get started as a course director, faculty instructor, and/or contract evaluator in DDE.
 This is highly recommended for new course directors, faculty instructors, and contract evaluators.